Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course relates scientific concepts of nutrition to the function of nutrients in basic life processes.
 It emphasizes individual needs; functions and sources of nutrients; current nutrition and health issues; scientific method for analysis and evaluation of nutrition information; dietary guidelines and current nutrition recommendations; digestion, absorption, and metabolism; health, fitness, and disease; nutrition in the life span; and food safety.
 Students evaluate their food intake using several methods, including a computer diet analysis.
-As an honors course, it offers expanded analysis of lecture materials, increased dependence upon student participation on a daily basis, and the opportunity for students to conduct research in relevant areas of interest, and thus targets highly motivated students who are looking for a more challenging academic experience.
+As an honors course, it offers expanded analysis of lecture materials, increased dependence upon student participation on a daily basis, and the opportunity for students to conduct research in relevant areas of interest, and thus targets students who are looking for a more challenging academic experience.
 UC CREDIT LIMITATION: Credit for NUTR 100, NUTR 100H, NUTR 105, or NUTR 125.
 C-ID NUTR-110.

 NUTR 105: Human Performance and Sports Nutrition